 The power is in your hands!
-During Saturday's show you'll be able to vote for your favourite celebrities.
+During Sunday's show you'll be able to vote for your favourite Band.

 Here's everything you need to know.